2023 Medicare Deductibles: Maximize Your Medicare Benefits

-What Is the Maximum Cost of Medicare Part B?
+What Is the Cost of Medicare Part B Premium for 2023?

 Medicare Part B does come with a premium cost.
-The monthly premium prices are set annually and depend on your annual income.
-Premium costs start at $170.10 per month in 2022 ($164.90 per month in 2023).
-The maximum cost of Medicare Part B premiums is $578.30 per month in 2022 ($560.50 per month in 2023), and that's for individuals reporting half a million dollars or more in income in 2020.
+The Medicare monthly premium prices are set annually and depend on your annual income.
+So, how much is the Medicare premium?
+In 2023, premiums start at $164.90 per month.
+The maximum cost of Medicare Part B premiums is $560.50 per month in 2023, and that's for individuals reporting half a million dollars or more in income in 2020.